-You can also go to www.edmunds.com, at the top of the page, select "New Cars" and then continue to select the Make, Model, and Year for the vehicle you're interested in.
+You can also go to www.edmunds.com, at the top of the page, select "New Cars" and then continue to select the Make and Model for the vehicle you're interested in.
 You will now be on the "Overview" page for the vehicle you selected.
-Scroll to the bottom of the page where it says "Related Vehicle Information".
+Scroll to the the "build and price" link or to the bottom of the page to "Related Vehicle Information".
 On the left column, the first link will be for the TMV

 What is Invoice Pricing?

 Invoice price (sometimes referred to as "dealer cost") is the price that appears on the invoice that the manufacturer sends to the dealer when the dealer receives a car from the factory.

 Please note, however, that this price is almost always higher than the amount the dealer actually ends up paying to the manufacturer.
 This results from a variety of discounts offered to the dealer that do not appear on the invoice.
 The two most common discounts are Dealer Holdback and Dealer Cash Incentives, and there are others that may be based on factors such as a dealer's sales volume for a particular month.

 Also note that the invoice price does not reflect any manufacturer-to-consumer rebates, the destination charge or the tax, title, license, advertising or registration fees.
 For more on such fees, please see What Fees Should You Pay?

 Sometimes the amount quoted as the invoice price includes the destination charge and sometimes it does not, so look closely.
 On Edmunds.com, we always make that clear.